JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Plot 2: Trajectories

 ![Trajectory Plot](../images/trajectories.png)
+*Plot 2: A plot showing simulated tracks of test particles driven by wind-created waves in a simulated coastline over an hour.*

-As discussed in the previous notebook, LGR computes vorticity from the trajectories of floating test particles in the ocean.
-We will be using simulated particle trajectories to perform our test of LGR.
+As discussed in [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md), LGR computes vorticity from the trajectories of floating test particles in the ocean.
+We will be using simulated particle trajectories (simulated buoys) to perform our test of LGR.

-This plot demonstrates what would happen if a particle (such as a buoy) was thrown into the currents shown in the last plot.
+This plot demonstrates what would happen if a particle was thrown into the currents shown in the last plot.
 Starting at the initial seeding positions (the red dots), the trajectories follow by simply tracing a path along the vectors in the last plot.
 This is actually a remarkably good analogue for how this computation actually works, numerically integrating a system of differential equations.

 This plot also again uses a subtle color scheme to introduce information about wave height: The initial wind-driven waves are 3 meters high.
 This is a very windy day.

 ### Plot 3: Vorticity Computation Comparison

 ![LGR vs. ROMS Plot](../images/ROMS_LGR.png)
+*Plot 3:  pair of plots comparing vorticity outputs from the novel LGR model based on particle trajectories and the established ocean model ROMS.*

-This plot shows the results of the LGR vorticity computation alongside the output from the established ocean model ROMS (see the Data Analysis section below for a more technical discussion about how this data was generated).
+This plot shows the results of the LGR vorticity computation alongside the output from the established ocean model ROMS (see the Vorticity Computation section of [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md) for a more technical discussion about how this data was generated).

 The plots' bimodal color scheme helps show that the magnitude of vorticity represents rotation speed and that the sign (positive or negative) of vorticity represents rotation direction.